lutz1nger/cs50p-notes-and-solutions/lecture-2-loops/notes-2.md

 + a tuple is an **immutable** variable contaning mulitple items
 + a tuple is represented by (), items are seperarted by , in a tuple
 + tuples have a smaller size compared to lists -> higher performance
-+ tuple can be unpacked:
++ tuple can be unpacked, e.g.
 ```python
 x,y = (i, j)